-- Discrete phonics lessons 3x a week for 20 minutes - By the end of year one to be secure in phase 5. - Children at the beginning of year two review Phase 5 before moving onto Phase 6. - Children requiring extra support are taught every day in a discrete lesson for 20 minutes.
+- Discrete phonics lessons 4 x a week for 20/30 minutes - By the end of year one to be secure in phase 5. - Children at the beginning of year two review Phase 5 before moving onto Phase 6. - Children requiring extra support are given additional time to revisit and consolidate their learning and this is decided on an individual basis.